kimono-koans/httm/README.md

 # `httm`

-*The dream of a CLI ZFS Time Machine is still alive with `httm`.*
+*The dream of a CLI Time Machine is still alive with `httm`.*

-`httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on ZFS snapshots, but can also be used *interactively* to select and restore such files.  `httm` might change the way you use ZFS snapshots (because ZFS isn't designed for finding for unique file versions) or the Time Machine concept (because `httm` is very fast!).
+`httm` prints the size, date and corresponding locations of available unique versions (deduplicated by modify time and size) of files residing on snapshots, but can also be used *interactively* to select and restore such files.  `httm` might change the way you use snapshots (because ZFS/btrfs aren't designed for finding for unique file versions) or the Time Machine concept (because `httm` is very fast!).

 `httm` boasts an array of seductive features, like:

 * Search for and recursively list all deleted files.  *Even browse files hidden behind deleted directories*.
 * List file snapshots from *all* local pools (`httm` automatically detects local snapshots *as well as* locally replicated snapshots)!
 * List file snapshots from remote backup pools (you may designate replicated remote snapshot directories).
-* For use with even `rsync`-ed non-ZFS local datasets (like ext4, APFS, or NTFS), not just ZFS.
+* For use with even `rsync`-ed non-ZFS/btrfs local datasets (like ext4, APFS, or NTFS), not just ZFS/btrfs.
 * Specify multiple files for lookup on different datasets
 * 3 native interactive modes: browse, select and restore
 * ANSI `ls` colors from your environment